-Born and raised in Western Massachusetts Rafael grew up in New WORLD Theatre founded by Roberta Uno, and was mentored and instructed by artists such as Steven Sapp, Jamal Chasten, and Mildred Ruiz of Universes (Ameriville, Party People) Alice Tuan (Ajax, Batch) Jorge Cortinas, Kwikstep and Rockafella, Sekou Sundiata, Rha Goddess, Constance Congdon, Gilbert McCauley.
+Rafael grew up in New WORLD Theatre (founded by Roberta Uno) and was mentored and instructed by artists such as Steven Sapp, Jamal Chasten, and Mildred Ruiz of Universes (Ameriville, Party People) Alice Tuan (Ajax, Batch) Jorge Ignacio Cortinas, Kwikstep and Rockafella, Sekou Sundiata, Rha Goddess, Constance Congdon, Gilbert McCauley.

-He then went on to receive a Bachelor's Degree of Independent Concentration in Acting and Directing for Theatre and Film with a minor in Photography.
-During undergrad Rafael lived in Los Angeles for a year.
-There he met Tanya Kane-Parry who introduced him to physically avant garde theatre with a bold staging of Suzan-Lori Parks The America Play (click here for the promo trailer).
+Rafael designed a Bachelor's Degree of Independent Concentration in Acting and Directing for Theatre and Film with a minor in Photography.
+While on domestic exchange at Cal State Los Angeles he met Tanya Kane-Parry who introduced him to physically avant garde theatre with a bold staging of Suzan-Lori Parks' The America Play (promo trailer here).

-As an Acting Apprentice at Actors Theatre of Louisville Rafael had the opportunity to work with writers A. Rey Pamatmat, Kia Corthron, Rolin Jones, Michael Jon Garces, Naomi Iizuka; directors KJ Sanchez, Chay Yew, Ron OJ Parsons.
+As an Acting Apprentice at Actors Theatre of Louisville Rafael worked closely with playwrights A. Rey Pamatmat, Kia Corthron, Rolin Jones, Michael Jon Garces, Naomi Iizuka and directors KJ Sanchez, Chay Yew, Ron OJ Parsons.

-After being accepted to the MFA program at American Conservatory Theatre in San Francisco Rafael moved to the Bay Area for three years.
+Rafael was awarded a Master of Fine Arts in Acting from American Conservatory Theatre in San Francisco.
 His Bay Area credits include work with Berkeley Rep, The Magic Theatre, Shotgun Players, Aurora Theatre Company, Theatreworks, Livermore Shakespeare Festival, California Shakespeare Festival, and of course American Conservatory Theatre.
-Rafael's work with James Carpenter and Paul V. O'Connor in American Buffalo, directed by tony nominated Barbara Damashek, won them Best Production Bay Area Theatre Critics Circle, and Theatre Bay Area Best Ensemble Acting Awards.
+Rafael's work with James Carpenter and Paul V. O'Connor in American Buffalo, directed by tony nominated Barbara Damashek, won them Best Production Bay Area Theatre Critics Circle Award, and nominated for Theatre Bay Area Best Ensemble Acting Award.

-Other favorite productions include: 365 Days/365 Plays and The Open Road at Actors Theatre of Louisville.
-Bobby in American Buffalo at Aurora Theatre Company.
-Dorante in David Ives' adaptation of The Liar at Livermore Shakespeare Festival.
-John in The Island by Athol Fugard, directed by Stephen Buescher.
+Other favorite productions include: John in The Island by Athol Fugard, directed by Stephen Buescher.
 Watts in Chasing Mehserle by Chinaka Hodge, directed by Stephen Buescher.
 Kent in Stick Fly directed by Tyee Tilghman.
 Tom in The Glass Menagerie directed by Ryan Purcell.

-Rafael has been involved in ensemble devised work with Campo Santo, Lisa Townsend, and is a member of Project 2050 Legacy, and is currently working as Writer/Director/Producer on Hashtag the show ( www.HashtagtheShow.com )
+Rafael has been involved in devised ensemble work with Campo Santo, Lisa Townsend, and is a member of Project 2050 Legacy, and is currently working as Writer/Director/Producer on Hashtag the show ( www.HashtagtheShow.com )

 Films(imdb): The Man Who Feared dir.
 Jehnova Carlisle (Invaluable Mind Productinos) Me, You and the Road dir.
-Joshua Miller, Best Laid Plans dir.
-Matt Landin, Othello in Othello the Web Series at www.ReadySetGoTheatre.com.
+Joshua Miller (C&I Studios), Best Laid Plans dir.
+Matt Landin (Messyhouse Moving Pictures), Othello in Othello the Web Series at www.ReadySetGoTheatre.com.